 Our family spent two weeks in Provence during the summer holidays 2010.
 After much consideration we decided that we would rent a vacation home for the two week period and explore the area from that home base.
 After poring over rental listings on a number of websites we settled on a villa named Chemin des Rèves listed on Home Away.
 The 3 bedroom, 3 bathroom home had a pool and was located just outside Gordes, a stunning hill-top village in the Luberon region.
 It was also conveniently located for a number of day trips.

-(This is an affiliate link which means if you book through this link that Gone with the Family may receive a small commission at no additiional cost to you.)
+This post contains affiliate links.
+If you click an affiliate link and make a purchase then Gone with the Family may receive a small commission at no additional cost to you.

 Gordes is a trendy, bustling village in the summertime.
 There are a number of restaurants and shops in the central area of the village as well as a post office where the girls were able to send off postcards to their grandparents and cousins back home.
 Tuesday is market day in Gordes and the market was definitely a highlight.
 The produce was mouth-watering, Katie loved getting her baked-fresh baguette and Emma and I loved the shopping.

 Nearby attractions included: (1) the Abbaye de Sénanque, a still-functioning abbey which was built in 1148 and is famous for its fields of lavender.
 Unfortunately, the lavender had bloomed early and already been harvested before our visit so we missed seeing the fields of purple flowers; (2) the The Village des Bories in Gordes – a small village comprised of the type of ancient stone huts that one sees around the Luberon; and (3) The Musée de Lavande where you can learn everything there is to know about the harvesting of lavender and the production of lavender products.
 The museum smells delightful and there is even a gift store where you can make some lavender purchases on your way out.